Frobenius Manifolds near the Discriminant and Relations in the Tautological Ring: Cohomological Field Theories

 A family of $N$-dimensional CohFTs on the state space $H_{\CC^*}^*(X)$ can be defined by setting

-where the sum ranges over all effective classes $\beta \in H_2(X; \ZZ)$, $p$ is the projection from the moduli space of stable maps to $\Mbar_{g, n}$ and $\ev_i$ is the $i$th evaluation map.
-From \cite{Ir07} it follows that the sum over $\beta$ converges in a neighborhood of the origin and that the CohFT induces a convergent CohFT.
-Iritani also shows that this convergent CohFT is semisimple.
-We can view its classes as holomorphically varying in the parameters $\lambda_1, \dotsc, \lambda_m$ and parameters $q_1, \dotsc, q_{N_1}$ corresponding to a nef basis of $H_2(X; \ZZ)$.
-There are flat coordinates $t_1, \dotsc, t_{N_1}$ of the Frobenius manifold corresponding to the Poincaré dual basis of $H^2(X)$.
+where the sum ranges over all effective classes $\beta \in H_2(X; \ZZ)$, $p$ is the projection from the moduli space of stable maps to $\Mbar_{g, n}$, and $\ev_i$ is the $i$th evaluation map.
+At this point $\Omega_{g, n}$ is just a power series in the Novikov variables.

-For any choice of $\lambda_1, \dotsc, \lambda_m, q_1, \dotsc, q_{N_1}$ such that the discriminant does not vanish identically, as before, we can define relations by studying the behavior of the Givental-Teleman reconstruction near the discriminant, and we know from Theorem~\ref{thm:main} that these follow from Pixton's relations.
-Now we can however also allow to let the parameters $\lambda_i$, $q_i$ vary and there might be additional pole cancellation in the reconstruction formula.\footnote{To make this statement precise one needs to know that the $R$-matrix depends on the parameters $\lambda_i$, $q_i$ also meromorphically.
-This follows from mirror symmetry \cite{Ir07}.} For example there might be terms having poles in the equivariant parameters.
-We want to show now that these relations also follow from Pixton's relations.

-We consider a function $f$ on the space of equivariant and torus parameters times the Frobenius manifold with values in the strata algebra $\mathcal S_{g, n}$ which is obtained from the reconstruction.
-We need to show that the projection $\bar f$ of $f$ to the space of functions with values in $\mathcal S_{g, n}/\mathcal P_{g, n}$, the strata algebra divided the ideal of the relations of Pixton, becomes holomorphic.
-By Theorem~\ref{thm:main} we know that $\bar f$ is holomorphic for any fixed values of $\lambda_i$ and $q_i$ such that the discriminant is not identically zero on the Frobenius manifold.
-We can conclude if we can show that the set of such bad $\lambda_i$, $q_i$ in the space of all parameters is of codimension at least 2.

-From the divisor equation it follows that all structure constants and therefore also the discriminant depend on $q_i$ and the coordinate $t_i$ only in the combination $q_ie^{t_i}$.
-Therefore the locus of bad parameters is a product $L \times Q$ (intersected with the domain of convergence), where $L \subseteq \CC^m$ and $Q \subseteq \CC^{N_1}$ correspond to the $\lambda_i$ and $q_i$ respectively, and where $Q$ is a product of $N_1$ factors which are either $\{0\}$ or all of $\CC$.
-If at least two factors of $Q$ are $\{0\}$, the bad locus is of codimension at least 2.
-If there is exactly one factor of $\{0\}$, since the equivariant cohomology, which we obtain by setting all $q_i$ to zero, is semisimple, $L$ is of codimension at least one and we are also done in this case.
-Finally the case that $Q$ has no factor $\{0\}$ means that the theory is not semisimple for any choice of $q_i$ which clearly contradicts semisimplicity of the non-equivariant theory.
+Using virtual localization with respect to the $T$-action on $X$, the CohFT $\Omega_{g, n}$ can be effectively computed.
+The corresponding $R$-matrix is however only defined after localizing the equivariant parameters $\lambda_1, \dotsc, \lambda_m$.
+This gives rise to tautological relations defined similarly to those of Definition~\ref{def:rels}.
+The reconstruction formula (which in this case is a consequence of virtual localization) gives an expression $\widetilde\Omega^{\mathrm{loc}}_{g, n}$ for $\Omega_{g, n}$ which does not seem to admit the non-equivariant limit $\lambda_i \to 0$.
+On the other hand, the well-defined non-equivariant Gromov--Witten theory of $X$ must be recovered in this limit.
+The necessary cancellation of poles in the equivariant parameters gives rise to tautological relations.
+In the example of $X = \PP^1$, the resultant relations actually imply Pixton's relations \cite{Ja17, Ja13P}.